Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 Prepping The Ham

-You want to make sure your ham has had time to thaw if you pulled it out of the freezer.
+If you don’t have a fresh ham, you want to make sure your ham has had time to thaw if you pulled the whole ham out of the freezer.
 If you place the ham in the fridge the night before, it makes it easy to ensure your ham is ready to be cooked when you need it.

 Step 1: Let the ham breathe

 Take the ham out of its package, and let it breathe for 10 minutes.
-This helps the ham cook evenly.
+This helps you to cook a ham evenly.

 Note: Because you have bought a city ham, there’s not much prepping to do – someone else has done it for you!